Length of the longest common substring

 Algorithm goal

-The longest common substring is what is shared between two Strings, eg: 'XYZzz' and 'ddXYZdd' (as per test cases) has common substring 'XYZ', which is of length 3.
+The longest common substring is shared between two Strings.
+For example: 'XYZzz' and 'ddXYZdd' has common substring 'XYZ', which is of length 3.

 Test cases in Scala